kataras/build-a-better-web-together/request-body-bind.md

 // ReadXML reads XML from request's body ReadXML(xmlObject interface{}) error

 // ReadForm binds the formObject to the requeste's form data ReadForm(formObject interface{}) error
 ```

-How to use
+How to use:

 ### JSON